linnndachen/TDS-recomsys/README.md

 ## Project Description:

-This project aims to optimize the process for editors of tds to find the most suited editorial associates in the shortest period of time.
-Thus, a NLP recommendation engine was built.
-Editors type in the keywords of an article.
-The web app will rank all the editorial associates by their relevancy to the keywords that editors provided.
+This project aims to optimize the process for finding the most suited editorial associates in the shortest period of time.
+An NLP recommendation engine was thus built.
+After the editor type in the keywords of an article, the web app will rank all the editorial associates by their relevancy, comparing to the keywords that the editor provided.
+For more details, please see [this](https://medium.com/@linnndachen/finding-a-reviewer-d0fd1a1572c2) Medium blog post.

 ## File Structures